sumit16sharma/recipe-recommendation-system-frontend/README.md

 ## Introduction <a name="introduction"></a>

-The Recipe Recommendation System Frontend is a React application responsible for providing a user interface for interacting with the backend API.
+The Recipe Recommendation System is a React application responsible for providing a user interface for interacting with the backend API.
 It allows users to browse recipes, view recipe details, and receive personalized recommendations.

 ## Installation <a name="installation"></a>